litterat/litterat/litterat-bind/README.md

   * n-field components - A list of names, types and MethodHandle which returns the value of the component.
   * export/import - Two MethodHandles which perform optional export/import of the tuple into the class.

-The library accomplishes this by creating reflection based wrappers around each of the of the data styles and create the PepDataClass and PepDataComponents.
+The library accomplishes this by creating reflection based wrappers around each of the of the data styles and create the DataClass.
 These provide a standard interface to create and access tuples classes.

  * constructor: A MethodHandle with N-arg constructor representing all fields in data object.
  * components: Fields with name and type for each element in data.
 A MethodHandle that returns the value of the field.